KhoiFish/yarr/README.md

 # YARR! - Native & Web-based Raytracer
-### It's pirate speak for ___"Yet Another Rust Raytracer"___
+### It's pirate speak for: ___"Yet Another Rust Raytracer"___

-Aye aye, me fellow mateys!
+Ahoy, me fellow mateys!
 This project serves as my own personal journey with learning Rust.
 It also led me to cross-compiling to WebAssembly.

 Building a raytracer is a great way to learn a modern language like Rust, where you hone your skills in software design and performance-minded implementation.
 Rust is also well suited for systems programming, where close-to-the-metal control, performance and data safety are critical to the craft.